example42/example42.github.io/_posts/2022-11-06-puppet-consulting-the-example42-way.md

 I'm also working almost exclusively on Puppet for 15 years and know how to discover what's the potential effect of a change and how to investigate what's its range of impact on the infrastructure.

-But most of all, when there's not an ongoing contract where I'm granted access to the client's systems, we work on a shared screen session, where YOU control what is done, I just give you advice and options to the best of my knowledge, and you decide what to do.
-I don't have access to your infrastructure, I don't have access to your data, I don't have access to your secrets.
-I just see your screen.
+But most of all, when there's not an ongoing contract where I'm granted access to the client's systems, we work on a shared screen session, where customer controls what is done, I just give advice and options to the best of my knowledge, and customer decides what to do and when.
+I don't have access to the infrastructure, I don't have access to customers' data, I don't have access to their secrets.
+I just see their screen.

 ### Work and life balance

 Engagement for example42's Puppet support can be done at **any time** and **any day**, from **every continent**.

-I never offer a strict SLA or guarantees on intervention times, but in most of the cases the reply and the actual start of the activity is within the day.
+We never offer a strict SLA or guarantees on intervention times, but in most of the cases the reply and the actual start of the activity is within the day.

 You may wonder what hellish life I might be doing, giving this around the clock availability.

-My answer is that I don't care about working outside plain working hours or in festive days, as I don't mind about playing my hobbies during working hours.
+My answer is that I don't care about working outside plain working hours or in festive days, as I don't mind about playing with my hobbies during working hours.

 When I work asynchronously, commits in my customer's control-repos might be at midnight or at 6 AM GMT+1, my usual timezone (ehi, I wrote commits, not deployments to production: they are always verified and checked with the customer).

-When I work synchronously, typically in conference calls, sometimes onsite, I don't need to have to plan it weeks before.
+When I work synchronously, typically in conference calls, sometimes onsite, I don't need to plan them weeks before.
 If I can, I can connect and give support as soon as I'm notified of a request.

 The main reason all this does not drive me crazy, is that I like my work, I love to develop things with Puppet, and I like to share what I know about it.

-The other reason is that I've actually have plenty of free time to do other things, also because, generally to solve a Puppet problem or develop code I take only a fraction of time of a normal DevOps engineer with generic Puppet experience (everyone has his/her skills, my ones are very vertical on Puppet but still quite broad on IT operations, security and networking)
+Another reason is that I've actually have plenty of free time to do other things, also because to solve a Puppet problem or develop code I usually take only a fraction of time of a DevOps engineer with generic Puppet experience (everyone has his/her skills, my ones are very vertical on Puppet but still quite broad on IT operations, security and networking).

 Final reason, I guess, is that I'm a flexibly and handy person who adapts to customers' needs whenever possible.